TERMS AND CONDITIONS

 vi.
 Client shall not use the Services to create a competing product.

 i.
-Client hereby grants PBI a license to process data and other information, including Client’s Confidential Information (as defined below) as applicable, provided by Client to PBI and to disclose such data to its affiliates and vendors as necessary to process such data or perform the Services.
+Client hereby grants PBI a license to process data and other information, including Client’s Confidential Information (as defined below) as applicable, provided by Client to PBI and to disclose such data to its affiliates and vendors to process such data or to perform or improve the Services.

 ii.
 Client hereby grants PBI a license to use the Client’s Confidential Information (including but not limited data and information provided by Client to PBI under a Transmittal Form) for internal, statistical, and analytical purposes, subject to Section 7.b.

 iii.
 Client hereby grants PBI a worldwide, perpetual, irrevocable, royalty free license to use and incorporate into the Services any suggestion, enhancement request, recommendation, correction or other feedback provided by Client or its users relating to the Services (each, a “Submission”).
 PBI shall not be required to compensate Client for any such Submission.

-e.
+f.
 Deliverables.
-Client shall own all right and title to the reports (the “Deliverables”), if any, delivered by PBI, subject to the Restricted Data License Grant set forth in this Section 6, (ii) subject to PBI’s rights to the underlying data that it provides (as set forth in Section 7.a.) that might be included in the Deliverables, and (iii) excluding PBI IP (as defined below).
+Client shall own all right and title to the reports (the “Deliverables”), if any, delivered by PBI, (i) subject to the Restricted Data License Grant set forth in this Section 6, (ii) subject to PBI’s rights to the underlying data that it provides (as set forth in Section 7.a.) that might be included in the Deliverables, and (iii) excluding PBI IP (as defined below).
 To the extent PBI IP is incorporated into a Deliverable, PBI hereby grants Client a nontransferable, nonsublicenseable, fully paid up, limited license to use PBI IP solely for internal business purposes and subject to these Terms and Conditions.
 If Client is a TPA, Client may disclose PBI IP to the applicable Client’s Customer set forth on a Transmittal Form, provided that Client’s disclosure to such Client’s Customer shall be solely for Client’s Customer internal business purposes.

 7. Intellectual Property; Confidentiality.